systemaccounting/mxfactorial/README.md

 **a.** enforcing a conservation law on value privatizes the balance sheets of banks. central banks are not necessary when banks cannot include their balance sheets in the money supply

 **q.** what would happen to the money multiplier?
-**a.** there's no such thing as the "money multiplier". this phrase is weasel wording for equating assets of different types. the private instrument used to measure value expected in the future is not equal to the public instrument used to measure value eaned in the past: `bank note (risk > 0) != money (risk = 0)`
+**a.** there's no such thing as the "money multiplier". this phrase is weasel wording for equating assets of different types. the private instrument used to measure value expected in the future is not equal to the public instrument used to measure value eaned in the past: `bank note (risk > 0) != money (risk = 0)`. by defining value and liability as conserved, systemaccounting introduces a physics-based type system into finance that prevents such abuses

 **q.** shouldn't money always be earning interest?
 **a.** a free market does not require consuming financial risk